epchao/webviewer/README.md

 This project is under the MIT License.

 ### Motivation
-New to programming and wanted to create a small project.
+New to this stuff and wanted to create a small project.
 Sorry if it's bad/useless. :)